M. G. K. Menon

+Mambillikalathil Govind Kumar Menon FRS (28 August 1928 – 22 November 2016) also known as M. G. K. Menon, was an Indian physicist and policy maker who served as the Chairperson of ISRO in 1972 and also served as the Director general of Defence Research and Development Organisation from 1974 to 1978.
+Additionally Menon has also served as the minister of state in Ministry of Earth Sciences Government of India.

 Born in Mangalore, he attended the University of Bristol for his PhD in elementary particle physics under the guidance of Nobel Laureate Cecil F. Powell.
 He joined the TIFR in 1955.

 He undertook experiments with cosmic rays to explore the properties of fundamental particles.
 He was actively involved in setting up balloon flight experiments, as well as deep underground experiments with cosmic ray neutrinos in the mines at Kolar Gold Fields.
-He was the Director of the Tata Institute of Fundamental Research, Mumbai (1966–1975), President of the Indian Statistical Institute, the Vikram Sarabhai Fellow of the Indian Space Research Organisation, President of the National Academy of Sciences, India, Chairman Board of Governors, Indian Institute of Technology, Bombay and chairman Board of Governors of the Indian Institute of Information Technology, Allahabad.
+He was the Director of the Tata Institute of Fundamental Research, Mumbai (1966–1975), President of the Indian Statistical Institute, the Vikram Sarabhai Fellow of ISRO, President of the National Academy of Sciences, India, Chairman Board of Governors, Indian Institute of Technology, Bombay and chairman Board of Governors of the Indian Institute of Information Technology, Allahabad.

 He won the Abdus Salam Award, and was a member of the Pontifical Academy of Sciences.
 He was one of the most prominent scientists from the state of Kerala and was elected a Fellow of the Royal Society in May 1970.
 The asteroid 7564 Gokumenon was named in his honour in late 2008.

 Early life and education

-M. G. K. Menon was educated at Jaswant College, Jodhpur, and the Royal Institute of Science, Bombay (now called The Institute of Science, Mumbai), before he moved to the University of Bristol for his PhD in elementary particle physics under the guidance of Nobel Laureate Cecil F. Powell in 1953.
+M.G.K.Menon was born into a Malayali Nair family to Justice Sankara Menon of Kizhakkepat and Narayanikutty Amma of Mamballikalathil.
+He was educated at Jaswant College, Jodhpur, and the Royal Institute of Science, Bombay (now called The Institute of Science, Mumbai), before he moved to the University of Bristol for his PhD in elementary particle physics under the guidance of Nobel Laureate Cecil F. Powell in 1953.

 Career

 Menon joined Tata Institute of Fundamental Research in 1955 "essentially because of Bhabha", and the association lasted nearly five decades.
 He became the director of the institute in 1966, at the age of 38, following Bhabha's untimely death.
 In fact, Menon began handling the affairs of the institute ever since he was 33, because of Bhabha's increasing involvement with the country's nascent atomic energy programme.

-Menon was the chairman of the ISRO in 1972.
-He was a member of the Planning Commission (1982–1989), Scientific Adviser to the Prime Minister (1986–1989) and vice-president, Council of Scientific & Industrial Research (CSIR) (1989–1990).
+Menon was the Chairman of the Indian Space Research Organisation in 1972 and head of the Defence Research and Development Organisation from 1974 to 1978.
+He was a member of the Planning Commission (1982–1989), Scientific Adviser to the Prime Minister (1986–1989) and vice-president, Council of Scientific and Industrial Research (CSIR) (1989–1990).

 Menon was elected as a Member of Parliament, Rajya Sabha during 1990–96.
 In 1989, then Prime Minister of India, Vishwanath Pratap Singh appointed him as the Minister of State for Science, Technology and Education.